andikasagala/Seyfert-Calculation/README.md

 <b>Coder: Andika Sagala<br>
 Date: Feb, 2020</b>
 <br><br><br><br>
-<center> <h2>-----== Andromeda Calculation ==----- <h2> </center>
+<center> <h2>-----== Seyfert Calculation ==----- <h2> </center>

 <b>Version 0.01a </b><br><br>
-Andromeda Calculation is a calculator for Mathematics, Physics, Chemistry, and Astronomy.
-Inside the 'Andromeda Calculation' there are many formulas also you can do calculation using 'Andromeda Calculation' software.
-Andromeda Calculation is free and open source, you can develop nor rewrite it into another programming languages also with your own logic thinking method.
+Seyfert Calculation is a calculator for Mathematics, Physics, Chemistry, and Astronomy.
+Inside the 'Seyfert Calculation' there are many formulas also you can do calculation using 'Seyfert Calculation' software.
+Seyfert Calculation is free and open source, you can develop nor rewrite it into another programming languages also with your own logic thinking method.
 <br><br><br>

 <h3>Purposes:</h3>